jasmitamukherjee/jasmitamukherjee/README.md

 ## 👨‍💻 About me :

-- 🔭 I’m currently working on full stack development
+- 🔭 I’m currently working on a freelance mobile applocation for a Retail Store.
-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning React-Native and Svelte.
 - 💬 Ask me about java,html,css,javascript,c++,c,python,javascript
 - 📫 How to reach me: jasmitamukherjee4@gmail.com
 - 😄 Pronouns she/her